unibonn/puppet-singularity/README.md

     repo_gpgkey   => 'http://yum.example.com/singularity/RPM-GPG-KEY-singularity',
 }
 ```
-Allowed parameters are (decriptions are copied verbatim from the explanations in the [singularity.conf](https://github.com/singularityware/singularity/blob/master/etc/singularity.conf.in) file where applicable):
+Allowed parameters are (descriptions are copied verbatim from the explanations in the [singularity.conf](https://github.com/singularityware/singularity/blob/master/etc/singularity.conf.in) file where applicable):

 ##### `allow_setuid`
 Should we allow users to utilize the setuid binary for launching singularity? (default: yes)